j9smith/cyclistic/README.md

 > * High demand for mobility during stay​
 > * Potential for short-term capture

+# Recommendations

+By taking what we learned about our customers during the analysis stage and the customer profiles we built upon that information, we can begin to develop a tailored approach to each segment:

+> # The Regular
+> Ripe for conversion.
+We just need to give them a nudge to subscribe.
+Repeat exposure to the member benefits should drive subscriptions.
+Success will be measured by the conversion rate for this segment.
+> * **E-mail campaign:** targeting ‘ready-to-subscribe’ regular users highlighting benefits of subscribing, e.g., cost savings, health benefits, avoiding city traffic, etc. ​
+> * **In-app promotions:** In-app promotions, e.g., flash discounts for subscriptions, highlight cost savings based on their usage, etc.
+> * **Surge pricing:** Introduce surge pricing for casual users.
+Price will increase during peak hours providing economic incentive for regular commuters and weekend users to subscribe. ​

+> # The Opportunist
+> Occasionally uses the service.
+Unlikely to subscribe at this stage.
+We’ll have to convince or incentivise them to use the service more, and then we can convert.
+Repeat exposure will increase their familiarity with the brand and hopefully boost usage.
+Success will be measured by the usage rate of casual users (how many ride minutes are they using per week?).
+> * **E-mail campaign:** E-mail campaign targeting ‘early-stage’ registered users highlighting benefits of continuing to ride with Cyclistic, e.g., health benefits, avoiding city traffic, environmentally friendly, etc. Pair with offers and discounts.
+> * **In-app promotions:** In-app promotions, e.g., flash discounts for subscriptions, highlight cost savings based on their usage, challenges, fitness programs, etc.

+> # The Tourist
+> Non-resident.
+Has high mobility needs during their stay.
+Highly unlikely to subscribe annually, but there is potential to capture their custom for the short term.
+We'll do this by introducing the service to them via a free trial (one-day pass), and then upsell at the end of this free trial to a one-week pass.
+Success will be measured by the return-rate of free-trial users and of the uptake of one-week passes.
+> * **Physical advertising:** Physical media campaign in the busiest stations for casual users.
+Highlight perks of using Cyclistic (avoid traffic, experience city, etc.).
+Pitch with free daily pass to introduce users to the service.
+> * **Weekly pass:** Introduce a weekly pass to capture the ‘tourist/visitor’ segment.
+This will incentivise repeat use across their visit while increasing revenue.
+> * **One free daily pass:** Offer QR codes for one free daily pass to new users.
+This will allow the product to speak for itself.
+Follow up by pitching weekly pass to secure custom.
+> * **Appearing in tourism searches (SEO/Google Ads):** Targeted promotion to internet users searching for tourism in Chicago (SEO/ads).
+‘Visiting Chicago?
+Try Cyclistic.’
+Drive uptake via free one-day passes.

 # Presentation
 [Link to presentation (hosted on OneDrive)](https://1drv.ms/p/s!AsJSX1V3eGPe9wGpaJEe8EyyUJV4?e=mSLxwV)
 # Dashboard